 This guide explains various ways you can work with order records and offers best practices to help you be most efficient.
 It is intended for general users.

-After you create various orders (Orders module > New), you can work with the records in different ways:
+After you create an order, you can work with the record in different ways:

 - Managing orders